mackieks/MaplePad/README.md

 For strain relief on the cable I left room for the wire to curl around one of the bolts a couple times.
 As I didn't want the wire to be cut by the thread of the bolt I asked a friend to show me how to use the lathe at the local hackspace (where I also used the laser cutter) and we machined a small tube out of Delrin with an M8 thread on the inside (so it doesn't rotate).
 I suppose you could get similar results with a 3D printed spacer though if you don't have access to a friendly machinist.

 I did leave a slot within the shell for the electronic but I ended up just putting the Pico in one of the button wells as there was more space for Dupont connectors (for easy serviceability).
 I might do a PCB at some time in the future and try out the castellations for soldering the Pico as a module.

+One thing I would change if I were doing it all again would be adding at least one extra button.
+This is needed as you must press Start to get past the start screen of at least the first Pop'n Music game.
+As the controller was already built at this stage I put in a slightly hacky feature where holding down a button combination (all yellow and white buttons at once) simulates a Start button press.